ulemons/cryptography-game/README.md

 ## Exercise 2

-Instead, in this exercise you will have to use techniques explained in the lecture to calculate public and private keys.
-Again you have unit tests that you will need to run.
+In this exercise we will use the Diffie-hellman algorithm to generate the public and private keys.
+In the same way of the first exercise, you have some unit test and you must pass all the test to complete the exercise.

 ## Exercise 3

-This last exercise will be a little different, in fact in this case we have a data matrix, where in each field you will be missing some data that you will have to deduce
+In the last exercise you have to interject a conversation between Alice and Bob.
+The messages that the two exchanged are represented by the file "exercise3.txt".
+In this case we want to read the messages Alice is sending to Bob.
+There is a problem, in some cases we were able to read Bob's secret and in others we were not.
+Try to decode the message ! :)